Bernard D. Goldstein Award in Environmental Health Disparities and Public Health Practice

 Review Criteria

-A panel composed of the Pitt Public Health dean (or the associate dean for academic affairs), the director of the Center for Health Equity, and at least one additional faculty member from the School of Public Health will review the applications and make the decision.
-Awards will be made based upon the applicant’s proposal, the appropriateness of the project, and whether the applicant is working on a project with a faculty member who has an association with the Center for Health Equity.
+A panel of the Pitt Public Health faculty will review the applications and make the decision.
+Awards will be made based upon the applicant’s proposal, the appropriateness of the project, and whether the applicant is working on a project with a faculty member who has is engaged in practice-related work.

 Sponsoring Faculty

-Please specify your faculty sponsor who can speak to the health equity-based nature of your environmental work and relevance to the advancement of health equity research and practice.
+Please specify your faculty sponsor who can speak to the public health practice-based nature of your environmental work and relevance to the advancement of health equity research and practice.

 Background